-Hot and humid climate
+A hot and humid climate

 I start getting so many pimples on my butt, hips, and thighs, every year beginning the month of June all through the end of October when the summer heat finally starts to wind down on my hot and humid island, and I don’t sweat as much.

-Hot and humid climate causes you to sweat and since the butt is where the skin is the thickest, this is where folliculitis is going to be most severe.
+A hot and humid climate causes you to sweat and since the butt is where the skin is the thickest, this is where folliculitis is going to be most severe.

 Sweat is also the main contributor to the overgrowth of the staph bacteria.